6 October 2017

 The internet opens up new opportunities – we can shop, bank, research, work and connect when and where we want to.
 But the online world can also give criminals opportunities to steal money, information and identities.

-Stay Smart Online Week, which runs from 9 to 13 October, is a national awareness initiative that puts online security in the spotlight, and reminds us all to set aside some time to focus on the important but easy steps that we can take to stay safe online.
+Stay smart online is a national awareness initiative that puts online security in the spotlight, and reminds us all to set aside some time to focus on the important but easy steps that we can take to stay safe online.

 There are some easy things that we can all do to dramatically improve how we protect our personal and financial information online, and recover it if things go wrong.
 Even small actions can make a huge difference.